LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 Examples
 ~~~~~~~~~~~~~~~~~~~~~

-The C++ ``conduit::blueprint::mesh::examples`` namespace and the Python `conduit.blueprint.mesh.examples` module provide
+The C++ ``conduit::blueprint::mesh::examples`` namespace and the Python ``conduit.blueprint.mesh.examples`` module provide
-functions that generate example mesh blueprint data.
+functions that generate example Mesh Blueprint data.
 For details on how to write these data sets to files, see the unit
-tests that exercise these examples in ``src/tests/blueprint/t_blueprint_mesh_examples.cpp``.
-This section outlines the
+tests that exercise these examples in ``src/tests/blueprint/t_blueprint_mesh_examples.cpp`` and the
+`mesh output <Outputting Meshes for Visualization_>`_ example below.
+This section outlines the examples that demonstrate
-examples that demonstrate the most commonly used mesh schemas.
+the most commonly used mesh schemas.

 basic
 +++++++++